-Location: Windsor Township, Morgan County - On Ohio Rt.
-376 south of the Oney Ridge Rd. intersection
+Location: Windsor Township, Morgan County - On SR 376 south of the Oney Ridge Rd intersection

-He is buried with his first wife at Brick Church Cemetery between the Muskingum River & Rt.
-376 along with many other relatives & early Hooksburg families.
+He is buried with his first wife at Brick Church Cemetery between the Muskingum River & SR 376 along with many other relatives & early Hooksburg families.
 In nearby Stockport, OH part of Ohio Historical Marker # 5-58 is dedicated to Captain Hook & the Stockport Mill Inn has a suite named after him.
-Approximate GPS Coordinates for Brick Church Cemetery: 39.568518 -81.780050
+The map is centered on Brick Church Cemetery.

 Classification: small town

-Location: Marion Township, Morgan County - On Rt.
-377 at the intersection of Goshen Run Rd.
+Location: Marion Township, Morgan County - On SR 377 at the intersection of Goshen Run Rd

 Todds is an unincorporated community on an old stretch of road that by far pre-dates it being a numbered route.
-It was named after William Todd (1802 - 1883) & his wife Rachel (Lappin) Todd (1805 - 1878) who moved to the area in 1837.
+It was named after William Todd (1802 - 1883) & Rachel (Lappin) Todd (1805 - 1878), who moved to the area in 1837.
 William was from Georgia & Rachel was born in Pennsylvania.
 They met in Belmont County & were married there in 1825 before moving to Morgan County with William's parents & some other family members.
 William & Rachel settled in Marion township & had 5 children on a nice sized farm.
 William was a farmer, store owner, & the town's first postmaster.
-Todds also had a school that's listed on an 1875 atlas map.
+Todds also had a school that's listed in the 1875 atlas.
 Back then, church services were also held in the school.

-The townspeople pooled money together for a United Methodist Church which was built in 1894.
+The townspeople pooled money together for a United Methodist Church that was built in 1894.
 It was designed by John F. Fleming (1840 - 1914) who was the store owner & postmaster at the time.
 John had the church built like one he had seen in Cincinnati while previously working for the Jewel Tea Company.
-The steeple was made to look like a wedding cake as the leader of the crew, Howard Peter Phipps of Cincinnati, had a crush on Lillie Adrian (1872 - 1956) who was hired to cook for them while they were staying at the Fleming's house during construction.
+The steeple was made to look like a wedding cake.
+The leader of the crew, Howard Peter Phipps of Cincinnati, had a crush on Lillie Adrian (1872 - 1956) who was hired to cook for them while they were staying at the Fleming's house during construction.
 Lillie didn't have the same feelings for Howard though & a real wedding cake was never made for them despite the steeple's beauty.
 She ended up marrying Leslie Ellis in 1900 & lived out her life in Morgan County.
-Lillie (Adrian) Ellis was buried in Pennsville Cemetery, section M row 2, off of Rt.
-377 (Penn Cemetery Rd.)
+Lillie (Adrian) Ellis was buried in Pennsville Cemetery, section M row 2, off of SR 377 (Penn Cemetery Rd).
 Todds post office ran from 1855 - 1908.

-The church still stands in use on Rt.
-377 & the last school building the town had is reportedly there too but we're not sure if it's currently occupied for anything.
-The town's last store building & the grange hall are also remain intact.
-William & Rachel Todd were buried with some other family members in Quaker Hill Cemetery in Chesterhill, OH.
+Todds Church still stands in use on SR 377 & the last school building the town had is reportedly there too, but we're not sure if it's currently being used for anything.
+The town's last store building & the grange hall also remain intact.
+William & Rachel Todd were buried with some other family members in Quaker Hill Cemetery in Chesterhill.

 Thanks go out to Teresa Faires Winning for sending us the lead on Todds & providing some of the info!